DINO in the Room: Leveraging 2D Foundation Models for 3D Segmentation: Introduction

+The idiom \enquote{elephant in the room} refers to a situation where something important is being ignored, while it should be discussed.
+Currently, 2D foundation models, such as DINOv2~\cite{oquab2023dinov2}, remain largely ignored for 3D segmentation, despite their ability to provide strong semantic priors.
+Therefore, we believe that we need to talk about the DINO in the room.

-Current state-of-the-art 3D semantic segmentation models use specialized 3D backbones, which are trained from scratch~\cite{wu2022ptv2,wu2024ptv3,choy20194d}.
-In contrast, for the highly related task of image segmentation, the current paradigm is to use 2D backbones initialized with pretrained weights of strong vision foundation models ~\cite{caron2021dino,oquab2023dinov2,fang2024eva02,radford2021clip,zhai2023siglip,kirillov2023sam,Rombach2022stablediffusion,kerssies2024benchmarking} (VFMs).
+The current paradigm for state-of-the-art 3D segmentation, both in literature and on benchmarks, is to use models with specialized 3D backbones that are trained from scratch~\cite{wu2022ptv2,wu2024ptv3,choy20194d}.
+In contrast, for the highly related task of image segmentation, the current paradigm is to use 2D backbones initialized with pretrained weights of strong vision foundation models (VFMs)~\cite{caron2021dino,oquab2023dinov2,fang2024eva02,radford2021clip,zhai2023siglip,kirillov2023sam,Rombach2022stablediffusion,kerssies2024benchmarking,kerssies2025eomt}.
 These VFMs are predominantly trained in a self-supervised manner on large-scale image datasets, enabling strong generalization capabilities.
 However, current 3D datasets~\cite{dai2017scannet,rozenberszki2022scannet200,armeni2016s3dis,zheng2020structured3d,behley2019semantickitti,caesar2020nuscenes,sun2020waymo} are orders of magnitude smaller than their 2D counterparts~\cite{schuhmann2021laion,schuhmann2022laion}.
-As a result, generalist 3D foundation models have yet to emerge.
+As a result, while progress has been made~\cite{wu2025sonata}, generalist 3D foundation models have yet to emerge.
 Interestingly, though, we observe that 3D point cloud data is often accompanied by corresponding 2D images~\cite{dai2017scannet,rozenberszki2022scannet200,caesar2020nuscenes,sun2020waymo}.
-This raises the question: can we leverage the power of 2D foundation models for 3D segmentation?
+This raises the question: how can we leverage the power of 2D foundation models for 3D segmentation?